percona/everest-doc/docs/release-notes/Percona Everest 0.9.0 (2024-04-01).md

 Version 0.9.0 introduces the following changes:

+## Release highlights

+### Breaking change in Percona Everest 0.9.0

 !!! warning
+    Percona Everest introduces a breaking change that prevents you from directly upgrading to version 0.9.0.
 To install Percona Everest version 0.9.0, make sure to uninstall any previous versions by running the `everestctl uninstall` command.

-## Release highlights
+### Enhanced point-in-time recovery for databases

 We've taken a step forward in enhancing Percona Everest's point-in-time (PITR) capabilities for PostgreSQL, MySQL as well as MongoDB databases.